(This article was originally published on the 26th of July 2019 and updated on the 18th of March 2021).

 When it comes to credit card debts, users should consider the benefits of applying for credit card debt insurance.
 The monthly premium is just a small percentage of your outstanding credit card balance payable.
 Paying for credit card insurance is also a way to discourage the cardholder from overspending.

 In general, it is imperative for consumers to be aware of the loan procedures regardless of pre or post loan application.
-Consumers should educate themselves on loan products available by understanding the different types of insurance coverage in Malaysia.
+Consumers should educate themselves on the loan products available by understanding the different types of insurance coverage in Malaysia.
 Also, a responsible borrower would always think of the welfare of their loved ones and see to it that he or she leaves a clean slate behind.

-This article is prepared by Direct Lending – a fast, simple and safe online personal loan platform for civil servants and private workers in Malaysia.
+This article is prepared by Direct Lending – a fast, simple and safe online personal loan platform for civil servants and private sector employees in Malaysia.
 Need extra financing?
 Check your eligibility with us today for free, with absolutely no upfront payment or processing fees.
 Receive funds fast as 2 working days!